remotivelabs/remotivebroker-bootstrap/README.md

 ### Step 3/3 Get evalutaion license

-Naviate to the About tab in the web interface, additonal instructions can be found [here](https://remotivelabs.github.io).
+Navigate to the About tab in the web interface, additonal instructions can be found [here](https://remotivelabs.github.io).

 ## Custom can interfaces